Upgraded Carl G. Brewer Community Center will bring opportunities for local groups

 The project, expected to start in 2024, will more than double the size of the current facility, bringing opportunities for groups who use it.

-“Hopefully, this will be an epicenter for this community around here,” said Brewer Community Center Director Corey Lyons, “There’s not really many places where kids can go, or they can have a safe place to go.”
+“Hopefully, this will be an epicenter for this community around here,” said Corey Lyon, Brewer Community Center director.
+“There’s not really many places where kids can go, or they can have a safe place to go.”

 The building’s meeting rooms and auditorium are the destinations of events and weekly meetings for the Golden Age Club.
 They say a new facility will help them expand their group.